 The unit is supplied in 20mm, 25mm and 29mm thickness, in the ISIS Green Pad Surefit profiles.

-The ISIS Fully Adjustable Recoil Pad is available in 3 different thicknesses which are priced as follows:
+The ISIS Fully Adjustable Recoil Pad is available in 3 different thicknesses:

-If you would like to have the ISIS Fully Adjustable Recoil Pad fitted with the The ISIS XPad Recoil Pad, this option is available at £99
+If you would like to have the ISIS Fully Adjustable Recoil Pad fitted with the The ISIS XPad Recoil Pad, this option is also available.

 Last Saturday we tested the Isis adjustable recoil pads and our conclusions are the followings: